turistu/usbip-ssh/README.md

 # usbip-ssh
-This script is using the kernel's USB/IP modules and the ssh's connection forwarding mechanism to share usb devices between different linux machines.
+This script is using the kernel's USB/IP modules and the ssh's connection forwarding mechanism to import usb devices from another linux machine.

 It does not depend on the USB/IP's project userland components and does not require any extra software on either the local or the remote machine besides